CAST-genomics/haptools/docs/project_info/contributing.rst

 You can add a ``@click.option`` or ``@click.argument`` line if you want to add a new option or argument.
 Please follow `click's convention <https://click.palletsprojects.com/parameters/#parameters>`_ and only use ``@click.argument`` for required arguments and ``@click.option`` for optional ones.
 See `the click documentation <https://click.palletsprojects.com/#documentation>`_ for directions on modifying or adding parameters like options/arguments.

+Please note that any modifications to our CLI represent a BREAKING change to haptools.
+To note this, please add an exclamation point ``!`` to your pull request prefix as described in the `conventional commits spec <https://www.conventionalcommits.org/>`_.

 ~~~~~~~~~~~~~~~~~
 Add a new command
 ~~~~~~~~~~~~~~~~~